You are welcome to join the new wheel spin of our history.

 2. Organised by Common Room, http://helarfest.com

-3. except for RMS with whom I had email exchange during those days, and other who were in connection that day climbing other vulcanoes,
+3. except for RMS who had email exchange during those days, and other who were in connection by climbing other volcanoes.

 Thanks, a thousand flowers will blossom!